trainlink-org/shared-lib/CONTRIBUTING.md

 ## Making changes

+To help make your changes, you can view the documentation for the library [here](https://trainlink-org.github.io/shared-lib).
+Also, the documentation for the types library may be useful, which can be found [here](https://trainlink-org.github.io/trainlink-types).
 Once you have made your changes and are ready to try them out, you can build the library using:

 ```bash